JoseRoca/WinFBX/docs/Numeric datatypes/CDEC Class.md

 #### Remarks

-These operators aren't called directly, They perform the conversion when the target is not a CDEC variable.
+These operators aren't called directly, they perform the conversion when the target is not a CDEC variable.

 # <a name="Operator3"></a>Operator *